 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Elys to arrive on North American shores:

-Ely Settlers in the United States in the 17th Century
+Ely Settlers in United States in the 17th Century

 - Mr. Ely, who arrived in Plymouth, Massachusetts in 1620

-- Walter Ely settled in Virginia in 1621
+- Walter Ely, who settled in Virginia in 1621

 - Elzabeth Ely, who landed in Virginia in 1622